 One of the most important pieces in our collection is the Kurt Schwitters' Merz Barn Wall.
 Constructed in a barn in the Lake District during 1947-48, the Merz Barn was Schwitters' final, and in his own estimation, 'greatest', piece of work.

 The wall was transported to the gallery in 1965 and incorporated into the fabric of the building, considered as a work of international significance it is permanently displayed in the gallery.

-Our painting collection includes works from the 14th century to the present day.
-Key pieces include work by Francis Bacon, Richard Hamilton, Palma Giovane, Thomas Bewick, Eduardo Paolozzi, Camillo Procaccini, Patrick Heron, William Roberts, Victor Pasmore and Richard Ansdell.
-Watercolours by Wyndham Lewis, Thomas Hair and Robert Jobling are also held.
+Our paintings collection includes works from the 14th century to the present day.
+Key pieces include works by Francis Bacon, Prunella Clough, Richard Hamilton, Palma Giovane, Patrick Heron and William Roberts.
+Works on paper by artists including Thomas Bewick, Thomas Hair, Wyndham Lewis, Linder and Paula Rego are also held.

 Limitations of space and the extensive programme of temporary exhibitions means that it is not possible to have the whole collection on permanent display; however pieces from the collection are often used in conjunction with internal and touring exhibitions.